 Soon afterwards, at the end of 1971, MGOC was also absorbed: this time into Trent Motor Services.

-The trading name Midland General lives on today still.
+The trading name Midland General has been used since.